microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/smart-assist-bot/README.md

 # Build a custom smart assist bot

 ### Getting Started
-This sample code contains custom smart bot implementation for suggesting KB articles and for Natural Language Understanding using [LUIS](https://www.luis.ai/home).
+This sample code contains custom smart bot implementation for suggesting KB articles and appointment using LUIS provided by Azure Cognitive services.

 ### 1. Deploying a new Smart Assist Bot